0xProject/0x-settler/README.md

 There is an initial cost for Permit2 when the token has not been previously used.
 This adds some non-negligble cost as the storage is changed from a 0 for the first time.
 For this reason we compare warm (where the nonce is non-0) and cold.

+Note: The following is more akin to `gasLimit` than it is `gasUsed`, this is due to the difficulty in calculating pinpoint costs (and rebates) in Foundry tests.
+Real world usage will be slightly lower, but it serves as a useful comparison.

 |                                 | pair      | gas    |
 | ------------------------------- | --------- | ------ |
 | **UniswapV3**                   |           |        |